serilog-archive/serilog-generator/README.md

 * We create higher-quality sinks and servers for Serilog by exercising them comprehensively
 * We make it easier to build and test new sinks, without having n-different `Example.*` projects in the Serilog solution

-This is still in the early stages, you might find a few rough edges, but it _works on my machine (tm)_.

 How do I use it?
 ----------------